-Director's employers are entitled to receive reimbursement from the Institute for the time provided to the Institute.
-This is allocated on a Board meeting basis and is paid once annually.
-Procedures for reimbursement are contained in the Institute's Policy Manual (ref BAC 1010).
-Each year, the CEO requests the Chief Financial Officer to contact Directors seeking invoices from the employers of Directors for the reimbursement.
-The amount specified in policy for reimbursement is \$2,500 per board meeting attended.
-This rate was approved by the Nominations Committee in November 1, 2018.
-The National President's employer is entitled to a rate of \$7,500 per board meeting attended and Deputy President shall receive \$3,750 per meeting attended.
+Director's or their employers are entitled to receive compensation from the Institute for the time provided to the Institute.
+Procedures for this payment are contained in the Institute's Policy Manual (ref BAC 1010).
+Each year, the CEO requests the Chief Financial Officer to contact Directors regarding the arrangements for the payment of the amounts.
+The amount specified in policy for reimbursement/compensation is:

+Office Gross Annual amount

+Director \$20,000

+Director & Deputy President/Immediate Past President \$30,000

+Director & President \$60,000